V4Fire/Client/src/core/session/README.md

 # core/session

-This module provides API to work with a user session.
+This module provides an API to work with a user session.
 The API contains functions to authorize/unauthorize, compare different sessions and broadcast session events.

-The way how to store and extract a session is encapsulated within engines.
-By default, a session is stored within a browser's local storage and attaches to requests via the Authorization header.
-You free to add a new engine to use.
+The way how to store and extract the active session is encapsulated within engines.
+By default, the session is stored within a browser local storage and is attached to requests via the `Authorization` header.
+You can add a new engine to use.
-Just put it within the `engine` folder and export it from `engines/index.ts`.
+Just put it in the `engine` folder and export it from `engines/index.ts`.

-In a simple web case, we strongly recommend storing the session keys within an HTTP_ONLY cookie.
+In a simple web case, we strongly recommend storing session keys within the `HTTP_ONLY` cookies.
 Then, the rest of the non-secure information, like a hash of the session or simple auth predicate, can be stored in a browser's local storage.